Presentation on geography “Natural areas of South America. Presentation on the topic "natural areas of South America" Organic world of South America

 Slide 17

 SAVANNAS Equatorial forests are replaced by grass palm savannas, which occupy mainly subequatorial and tropical climatic zones.
 The savannas in the Orinoco Lowland are called llanos (from Spanish - “flat”).
-The savannas of the Brazilian plateau - campos (from Portuguese - “plain”) occupy a much larger area than the llanos.
-The appearance of llanos and campos is approximately the same: tall grasses, free-standing palm trees, cacti, acacias, mimosas, Cedracho tree.
+The savannas of the Brazilian plateau - campos (from Portuguese - “plain”) occupy a significant large territory than Llanos.
+The appearance of llanos and campos is approximately the same: tall grass, free-standing palm trees, cacti, acacias, mimosas, Kedracho tree.
 The fauna of the savannas is quite poor.
-The Nandu ostrich, small deer, wild peccary pigs, armadillos, and pumas live here.
+The Nandu ostrich, small deer, wild baker pigs, armadillos, pumas.

 18 slide